Terms and Conditions

 - CTI-CEM international Ltd is subject to the default rights and responsibilities applicable under the applicable Irish law and regulation.

-- CTI-CEM International Ltd is subject to Irish law where appropriate to enforce the terms of this contract.
+- CTI-CEM International Ltd is subject to Irish law where appropriate to enforce the terms and conditions of this contract.

 In the case of appeals concerning certification, the relevant CTI-CEM Quality Management System procedure applies.